Pop-up notes are active on this page - Click any note number to view|

 On balance, it appears likely the block of three shops that stand today, originally numbered 24, 26 & 28 High Road and renumbered 58, 60 & 62 - was built about 1890. by John Roger Anderson after the original property was transferred to him by his father in that year.
 This block of three retail shop,

 with living accommodation in two upper stories is the earliest surviving building in this section of the High Road.
-We can now look at the ongoing history of the block, shop by shop, using the present-day street numbers :
+It remains in the control of the Anderson family to this day.

 William Millington, Beeston's postmaster for many years, also occupied property on this site during much of the 15-year transition period.
 He was the son of miller, John Thomas Millington (c1825-1880) and his wife Mary (c1817-1892, née Burril), born in Newark in about 1852.
 In 1877 he